mysensors/NodeManager/README.md

     void setLegacyMode(bool value);
     // automatically turn the output off after the given number of minutes void setSafeguard(int value);
+    // if true the input value becomes a duration in minutes after which the output will be automatically turned off (default: false) void setInputIsElapsed(bool value);
+    // manually switch the output to the provided value void set(int value);
+    // get the current state
+    int getState();
 ~~~

 *  SensorSwitch / SensorDoor / SensorMotion